-The Tending Space Fellowship Program for Artists was developed with the view that art has the capacity to infuse the experience of everyday life with awareness.
+The Tending Space Fellowship (TSF) program for Artists was developed with the view that art has the capacity to infuse the experience of everyday life with awareness.
 The aim of the program is to nurture the creative practice of seeing things as they are, to cultivate that awareness, and to live and create from this insight.
 To accomplish this, we provide financial support for artists to experience the immersive, contemplative environment of a meditation retreat.
 Qualified applicants will be full-time artists—visual, performing artists, writers, and multi-disciplinary artists—whose professions directly relate to their artmaking practice.
+This can include those who teach their artistic discipline, whether privately or with an organization, or in any type of school, as well as many others.

-Tending Space Fellowships are available for full-time artists with a sincere desire for the experiences of extended meditation practice to inform and influence their creative expression in the world.
-Up to 250 fellowships will be awarded annually on a first-come first-served basis.
+TSF are available for full-time artists with a sincere desire for the experiences of extended meditation practice to inform and influence their creative expression in the world.

 Fellows will be provided with financial support to attend one meditation retreat per year at one of our partner retreat centers (see below for a list of our partner centers).
 Applicants will apply directly to the center holding the retreat they would like to attend.
-Artists who have never attended a residential meditation retreat longer than a weekend will be provided with 100% funding for the retreat of their choice.
-Artists who have attended at least one meditation retreat longer than a weekend will be offered 50% funding, with need-based support available beyond that.
+Artists who have never attended a residential meditation retreat longer than two nights will be provided with 100% funding for the retreat of their choice.
+Artists who have attended at least one meditation retreat longer than two nights will be offered 50% funding, with need-based support available beyond that.
 The program is open to domestic and international applicants, as well as groups of artists.

 It is our intent that these fellowships will serve as the foundation of an ever-expanding network and community of artists committed to exploring the intersection of contemplative practice and artistic creation.
 You can start connecting with such peers now at our online community forum.